joegeoffrey/html-grid/README.md

-# html-grid
+# todolist
-Designing responsive HTML web page using HTML and CSS
+Creating a todolist using HTML and CSS